-Object oriented programming is one of the programming approaches in solving the problems with progamming.
+Object oriented programming is one of the programming approaches in solving the problems with programming.
 Python supports object oriented programming(OOP) approach.
-While using OOP's in python we mostly use terms like object, class, method, etc.
+While using OOPS in python we mostly use terms like object, class, method, etc.

 Some of the principles of Object Oriented Programming